TahmidAhmed2000/Gov1347/posts/week_8.md

 ## Validation of Models

 ![](../figures/in_red.png)
 Figure 4.
-In-Sample Validation for Red States

 ![](../figures/in_blue.png)
 Figure 5.
-In-Sample Validation for Blue States

 ![](../figures/in_bg.png)
 Figure 6.
-In-Sample Validation for Battleground States

 In this section, I will discuss the validation I used for my models.